 Most businesses who have to worry about online reviews are brick and mortar businesses.
 While a web-only business might gain a few public comments they can always keep moving through virtual space.
-And out-SEOing a “BobJonesSucks.com” site isn’t as hard as out-SEOing a monstrously popular and content-rich site like Yelp.
+And out-SEOing a “BobJonesSucks.com” site isn’t as hard as out-SEOing a monstrously popular and content-rich review site like Yelp.

 A restaurant, hairdresser, or other local business lives or dies by two things: online visibility via local SEO portals such as Google Local for Business, and online reviews.

-Online reviews serve two important purposes.
+For our purposes, online reviews serve two important purposes.

 Given smartphone adoption, verbal search, and Hummingbird, local SEO visibility serves the same function that Yellow Pages visibility served 20 years ago.
 If you’re not there, you’re not getting any phone calls and you’re not getting much foot traffic.
 90% of your customers will find your business via one of these portals.